SAN FRANCISCO (AP) — Google wants to know where you go so badly that it records your movements even when you explicitly tell it not to.

 For the most part, Google is upfront about asking permission to use your location information.
 An app like Google Maps will remind you to allow access to location if you use it for navigating.
 If you agree to let it record your location over time, Google Maps will display that history for you in a "timeline" that maps out your daily movements.

-Google says that prevents the company from remembering where you've been.
-Its support page states: "You can turn off Location History at any time.
+Google says that will prevent the company from remembering where you've been.
+Google's support page on the subject states: "You can turn off Location History at any time.
 With Location History off, the places you go are no longer stored."

-But this isn't true.
+That isn't true.
 Even with Location History paused, some Google apps automatically store time-stamped location data without asking.
-(It's possible, although laborious, to delete it .)

 For example, Google stores a snapshot of where you are when you merely open its Maps app.
-Automatic daily weather updates on Android phones note your location.
-So can searches that have nothing to do with location, like "chocolate chip cookies," or "kids science kits," pinpoint your precise latitude and longitude — accurate to the square foot — and save it to your Google account.
+Automatic daily weather updates on Android phones pinpoint roughly where you are.
+And some searches that have nothing to do with location, like "chocolate chip cookies," or "kids science kits," pinpoint your precise latitude and longitude — accurate to the square foot — and save it to your Google account.